Agriculture & Farming

 Common misconceptions

-"No cross-compliance means I can remove hedgerows"
+"No cross-compliance means I can remove or cut hedgerows freely"

 Incorrect.
 Hedgerow removal is controlled under the Hedgerows Regulations 1997, entirely separate from cross-compliance.
 You still need local authority permission to remove most hedgerows, and removal without permission can result in prosecution and mandatory replanting.
+In addition, the Management of Hedgerows (England) Regulations 2024 ban cutting or trimming hedgerows between 1 March and 31 August and require 2-metre buffer strips, enforced by the RPA through civil sanctions.

 "I don't need to maintain buffer strips any more"